-Matt Allison has left Bupa to set up a consultancy he hopes will reshape the meaning of content marketing.
+Bupa’s former global head of content has set up a consultancy he hopes will reshape the meaning of content marketing.

 As a younger man, before his name became associated with Australia’s most celebrated content marketing initiative, Matt Allison dreamt of being a professional tennis player.
 “I obviously wasn’t good enough because I’m now a marketer,” he told Adam Fraser on the EchoJunction podcast.
 So, for a while, he became a tennis coach.